$\mu$PLAN: Summarizing using a Content Plan as Cross-Lingual Bridge: Experimental Setup

-\paragraph{Model Training} The models are based on the mT5 model \cite{xue-etal-2021-mt5}.
-We fine-tune the XL 3B-parameter model with a maximum input and output sequence lengths of 2,048 and 256 tokens, respectively.
-The models are finetuned with a learning rate of 0.002, a batch size of 128, up to 80,000 steps, evaluating every 1000 steps.
-We select the best checkpoints by measuring ROUGE-L on 250 examples of the validation split for each language pair and take the best unweighted average across all language pairs.
-We limit the evaluation data size for faster computation.
+All baselines and \muplan\ variants are based on the mT5 model (\citealt{xue-etal-2021-mt5}; XL 3.7B parameters) which we finetune with maximum input and output sequence lengths of~2,048 and 256~tokens, respectively.
+Our models are finetuned on Cloud TPU v3 with a learning rate of~0.002, a batch size of~128, up to 80,000~steps, evaluating every~1,000 steps.
+We select the best checkpoints by measuring ROUGE-L (see Section~\ref{sec:automatic-eval} for details) on 250~examples of the validation split for each language pair and take the best unweighted average across all language pairs.